 One of the big hits at our retreat with Dr Klinghardt in the summer 0f 2010 was Cistus Tea, a pleasant tasting loose tea with a mild, berry-like flavor.
 In Germany, dogs who were given a daily dose got 1/100th the tick bites of dogs who weren’t.
-Since I live in one of the worst areas in the world for ticks and Lyme, and spend about an hour a day walking with my new little pal Lucy in the woods, I was very eager to test it out on us both.
+Since I live in one of the worst areas in the world for ticks and Lyme, and spend about an hour a day walking with my little pal Lucy in the woods, I was very eager to test it out on us both.
 What I find is that the ticks don’t seem to like us any more, and yay for that!

-While I still find some crawling*, I have not found any attached, embedded or engorged ticks. *Update/Note: After using it consistently, I no longer find ticks on either of us, and many of my clients have had the same experience.
+If using it consistently, I no longer find ticks on either of us, and many of my clients have had the same experience.
 And that’s a pretty dramatic statement.
 After all, we tromp in the woods four times a day, and Lucy has her nose and paws in all sorts of leaves and brush where ticks love to hang out.

 While Cistus Tea is making its reputation in the area of Lyme Disease, that is not the only reason to drink it.
 Did you know that Cistus Tea is also a very powerful anti-inflammatory, anti-oxidant and detoxifier?
 Recent studies show it helps eliminate toxic heavy metals from cigarette smoke, dental fillings, and environmental pollution.
 It can also help eliminate candida and H. pylori.
 Pat a concentrated tea on your skin to improve dermatitis, or just improve your complexion.
 It is also anti-viral, immune supportive and cardiovascular supportive.